Myth: We could never afford Saint Thomas.

 Myth: My son has never been away from home and would be too homesick.

 Fact: Every boy is homesick at one point or another – in fact, we say that if a boy is never homesick, we’d be worried!
 But homesickness strikes at the same time for boys as it does for adults: when they’re tired or under the weather, and it passes.
 Even when boys come for their overnight audition visit, they rarely are ready to leave.
-Because our students are young, the school calendar includes week-long school breaks for home visits every 6-8 weeks throughout the year, and free time for family visits most weekends.
+Because our students are young, the school calendar includes week-long school breaks to go home every 6-8 weeks throughout the year, and free time for family visits most weekends.

 Myth: My local school is great and the musical opportunities we have are excellent.
 My son wouldn’t get anything at Saint Thomas he doesn’t have now.